puppylpg/java-examples/README.md

 ## jgit
 Use jgit to implement git behaviors.
-- Add some porcelain high-level api demo;
+- Add some porcelain high-level api semaphoreProducerConsumerDemo;

 ## gc
 GC parameters & logs to use.